Aimé

 We use information to:

-- provide EHR detection, EHR workflow support, note filling, field mapping, and extension functionality at your direction;
+• provide supported EHR detection, EHR workflow support, note filling, field mapping, navigation, scheduling, paste-back, and extension functionality at your direction;

 3. AI, Transcription, and Model Processing

-The Service may use AI models, transcription systems, retrieval systems, embeddings, rerankers, caches, and related infrastructure to provide features.
+Aimé uses models, transcription tools, retrieval tools, and related systems to provide the features you choose to use.
 Depending on configuration, Customer Content may be processed by our systems and by service providers or Subcontractors that help us provide hosting, storage, transcription, AI/model, retrieval, analytics, security, support, or other services.

 4. Audio and Recording Data

-Unless you explicitly enable or request an audio-storage feature, provide an instruction that requires retention, or retention is required for legal hold, security investigation, support troubleshooting with appropriate permission, or similar compliance need, raw audio is processed temporarily and deleted or discarded after transcription or note generation.
-Transcripts, notes, session metadata, and related Customer Content may be retained as described in this Privacy Policy, the Terms of Service, the BAA, your settings, and applicable agreements.
+We delete or discard raw audio after transcription, voice processing, or note generation unless you explicitly enable or request an audio-storage feature, or retention is required for legal hold, security investigation, support troubleshooting with appropriate permission, or a similar compliance need.
+Transcripts, notes, metadata, audit records, and workflow records may be retained as described in this Privacy Policy and any applicable BAA or customer agreement.

 5. How We Share Information

 We do not sell personal information.
 We do not rent personal information.
-We may disclose information as follows:
+We may share information:

-- Within your organization.
-Organization administrators and authorized users may access information according to your organization’s settings, roles, and permissions.
+• Your organization.
+Organization administrators and authorized clinicians or users may access information according to your organization’s settings, roles, permissions, and workflows.

 You may request a current list of applicable subprocessors by emailing team@aime.med with the subject line “Subprocessor List Request”.